A Refugee’s American Dream

 Leth Oun Cambodia Relief Fund

 All proceeds due to Leth and Sam from the sale of A Refugee’s American Dream will go toward helping Cambodians in need.
-Leth describes this effort below in a passage adapted from his book.
 We are in the process of formalizing the Leth Oun Cambodia Relief Fund.
 If you wish to make a contribution, please send a message via our web site’s contact form.